Overrideveloper/NgxWebMonetizer/projects/ngx-webmonetizer/README.md

 ```

 # What is Web Monetization?
 Web Monetization is a proposed API standard that allows websites to request a stream of very small payments from a user.
-Read more on Web Monetization [here](https://webmonetization.org/docs/explainer)
+Read more on Web Monetization [here](https://webmonetization.org/docs/explainer).

 # What is NgxWebmonetizer?
-NgxWebmonetizer is a library that provides a quick and easy way to add Web Monetization to your web apps.
+NgxWebmonetizer is a library that provides a quick and easy way to add Web Monetization to your Angular web apps.

 # Quickstart
 Add Web Monetization to your first application by following [the quickstart guide](docs/quickstart.md).